 Samuel and Nancy Alexander Wauchope of Ulster

-It is thought that most of todays Walkups in the United
+It is well believed that the vast majority of today's Walkups in the United

 States are descended from immigrants Samuel and Nancy Alexander1 Wauchope.
 Facts are

 sketchy, but Samuel was most likely born in

 about 1698 and was probably from Strabane, County Tyrone, Ulster (south of